MichaelCWesterfield/jquery-jsx/README.md

 This code is a simplified implementation of a minimalistic version of React-like functionality using jQuery and Babel.
 It allows you to create and render JSX-like components using jQuery, manage state within those components, and use a basic form of context to share data between components.
-Here is the breakdown section by section:
+Here is the break down of the code section by section:

 1. Dependencies:
    - The code requires the presence of jQuery and Babel to work correctly.